Report this

 ...

-The if block checks the user agent of the request and verifies that the version of the Docker client is above 1.5 and that it is not a Go application that’s trying to access.
-For more explanation on this, you can find the nginx header configuration in Docker’s registry Nginx guide.
+The if block checks the user agent of the request and verifies that the Docker client version is above 1.5 and that it is not a Go application trying to access the registry directly.
+For more details on this configuration, see the Docker registry Nginx guide.
+The proxy_set_header directives forward the original client information to the registry container, which is important for logging and access control.
+For more on Nginx reverse proxy configuration, see How To Configure Nginx as a Reverse Proxy on Ubuntu 22.04.

-Save and close the file when you’re done.
+Save and close the file when you are done.
 Apply the changes by restarting Nginx:

 1. sudo systemctl restart nginx

-If you receive an error message, double-check the configuration you’ve added.
+If you receive an error message, double-check the configuration you added.

-To confirm that Nginx is properly forwarding traffic to your registry container on port 5000, run it:
+To confirm that Nginx is properly forwarding traffic to your registry container on port 5000, start the registry:

 1. docker compose up

-Then, in a browser window, navigate to your domain and access the v2 endpoint, like so:
+Then, in a browser window, navigate to your domain and access the v2 endpoint:

 https://your_domain/v2